Pylons/pyramid_cookbook/pylons/ini_file.rst

 The "pyramid.includes=" variable lists a number of "tweens" to activate.
-A tween is like a WSGI middleware but specific to Pyramid.  "pyramid_debugtoolbar" is the debug toolbar; it's like Pylons' interactive traceback only more powerful, because it provides state information about the request and runtime even on non-error pages.
+A tween is like a WSGI middleware but specific to Pyramid.  "pyramid_debugtoolbar" is the debug toolbar; it provides information on the request variables and runtime state on every page.

-"pyramid_tm" is a transaction manager, which has no equivalent in Pylons but is used in TurboGears and BFG.
+"pyramid_tm" is a transaction manager.
+This has no equivalent in Pylons but is used in TurboGears and BFG.
 It provides a request-wide transaction that manages your SQLAlchemy session(s) and potentially other kinds of transactions like email sending.
 This means you don't have to call ``DBSession.commit()`` in your view.
-At the end of the request, it will automatically commit the session(s) and send any pending emails, unless an uncaught exception was raised during the session, in which case it will roll them back.
+At the end of the request, it will automatically commit the database session(s) and send any pending emails, unless an uncaught exception was raised during the session, in which case it will roll them back.
 It has functions to allow you to commit or roll back the request-wide transaction at any time, or to "doom" it to prevent any other code from committing anything.

 The other "pyramid.\*" options are for debugging.
-Set any of the "pyramid.debug\_\*" options to true to tell that subsystem to log what it's doing.
+Set any of these to true to tell that subsystem to log what it's doing.
 The messages will be logged at the DEBUG level.
-You might wonder why the configuration doesn't just use logging stanzas for these, but the reason is that these variables were established early in Pyramid's history when it hadn't yet adopted INI-style logging configuration.
+(The reason these aren't in the logging configuration in the bottom part of the INI file is that they were established early in Pyramid's history before it had adopted INI-style logging configuration.)

 If "pyramid.reload_templates=true", the template engine will check the timestamp of the template source file every time it renders a template, and recompile the template if its source has changed.
-This works only if the template engine and its Pyramid adapter support the feature.
+This works only for template engines and Pyramid-template adapaters that support this feature.
 Mako and Chameleon do.

 The "sqlalchemy.url=" line is for SQLAlchemy.  "%(here)s" expands to the path of the directory containing the INI file.
 You can add settings for any library